Inventory scripts are deprecated as of Ansible Tower 3.6.

 If you use custom inventory scripts, migrate to sourcing these scripts from a project.
-See Inventory File Importing in the subsequent section, and also refer to Credential Sources in the Ansible Tower User Guide for more detail.
+See Inventory File Importing in the subsequent section, and also refer to Inventory Sources in the Ansible Tower User Guide for more detail.

 Tower includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, among others.
 Tower also offers the ability to use a custom script to pull from your own inventory source.